-ICAO COUNCIL ADOPTS NEW COVID-19 AVIATION RECOVERY 'TAKE OFF' GUIDELINES TO RECONNECT THE WORLD were produced by the Council's Aviation Recovery Task Force (CART).
+The COVID-19 report and guidelines were produced by the Council's Aviation Recovery Task Force (CART).
 They were developed through broad-based consultations with countries and regional organizations, and with important advice from the World Health Organization and key aviation industry groups including the International Air Transport Association (IATA), Airports Council International (ACI World), the Civil Air Navigation Services Organisation (CANSO), and the International Coordinating Council of Aerospace Industries Associations (ICCAIA).